Make an appointment ➝

 For severe cases of chronic rhinitis that do not respond to conservative medical therapy, several procedures are available.

-• Nasal Turbinate Surgery.
-Reducing the size of the nasal turbinates may also improve symptoms related to chronic rhinitis.
+• Nasal Turbinate Surgery: Reducing the size of the nasal turbinates can also help decrease nasal congestion and improve airflow.

-• Septal Perforation.
-Correcting a perforated nasal septum may also reduce chronic nasal discharge and crusting.
+• Septal Perforation: Repairing a perforated nasal septum can reduce symptoms such as chronic nasal discharge and crusting.

 Meet Moustafa Mourad, MD, FACS